CrescNet/growth-js/README.md

 [![GitHub Pages](https://github.com/CrescNet/growth-js/actions/workflows/gh-pages.yml/badge.svg?branch=master)](https://github.com/CrescNet/growth-js/actions/workflows/gh-pages.yml)

 ## Description
-This single site application visualizes growth data of children with Chart.js.
-Users are able to select from multiple reference values.
+This single-site application visualizes child growth data using Chart.js.
+Users can choose from multiple reference values.

-After entering data users can save to the browsers local storage or to a JSON file.
-They can also create a QR code containing the data.
+After data entry, users can save the data to the browser's local storage or to a JSON file.
+They can also create a QR code that contains the data.

 ## Project setup
 ```